 Publishers Clearing House (PCH) does NOT make or authorize outgoing calls to consumers to sell merchandise or magazines, or to solicit contest entries.
 Our major winners are notified by mail or in person (at our option) and we never phone ahead to disclose that someone has won a major prize.
 If you receive a phone call from someone claiming to be from Publishers Clearing House and are asked to send money, pay a fee or pre-pay taxes to enter, collect or claim a sweepstakes prize - STOP - you have not heard from the “real” Publishers Clearing House.
 The call you received was most likely from a fraudulent sweepstakes scam operation.
 At Publishers Clearing House the winning is always free.

-If you believe you are the victim of a “Fake Check Scam” using the Publishers Clearing House name or logo, please contact us immediately by calling our toll free number at 1-800-645-9242.
+If you believe you are the victim of a “Fake Check Scam” using the Publishers Clearing House name or logo, please report it to us immediately by clicking here to fill out and complete a scam incident report.
 Consumers are also advised to contact their local consumer protection officials or the National Fraud Center at www.fraud.org.
 No matter whether mail, phone or email, remember NO PURCHASE NECESSARY … The only sweepstake rule you need to know!

 Our friends at AT&T want to warn you of an 809 Area Code Scam.
 Please click on this link for more information and stay protected.

 PCH is Fighting Back Against Fraud!

 Since its inception, the hallmark of the Publishers Clearing House sweepstakes has been that no purchase, fee, cost or payment is ever necessary to enter or win.
 This message appears repeatedly in our mailings in many forms, is present in our web site disclosures, and is featured for all those who call our toll-free customer service line.